 This is one of my favorite side hustles for moms because it’s flexible, pays well and it’s a chance to be creative.
 There’s a background check required but you don’t need a college degree or previous teaching experience to teach through the platform.

-If you’re interested in teaching on Outschool, check out these resources:
+If you’re interested in teaching on Outschool, try these resources:

 4. Teach English with VIPKID